red-hat-data-services/ods-ci/README.md

 # ODS-CI

-ODH CI is a framework to test Red Hat Open Data Science features and functionality using QE tiered testing.
+ODS-CI is a framework to test Red Hat Open Data Science features and functionality using QE tiered testing.

 # Requirements